To say this was the trip I had waited for my entire life would be an understatement, but I didn’t know that before I went.

 We started our trip in Tokyo, an immense city with many sights to see.
 With only a couple days there, we only got to see a small sample through the foggy lens of jetlag.

 The first day’s outing took us past the Imperial Palace (formerly known as Edo castle), the residence of the Emperor of Japan.
 There is a moat around it and we didn’t get anywhere near close enough to get a photo.
 This one borrowed from the internet shows its beauty.

 Before that though, our first stop was the Tsukiji Outer Market, which is Japan’s No. 1 place for seafood, It has over 400 shops, including numerous fresh fish retailers, grocers, and restaurants.
 There was an immense section of ready to eat delicacies.
 Some enticing, others, well – not so much!

 Beyond food (which of course there was a lot) there were shops with cookware, ceramics, etc. I have always wanted a cast iron tea pot like grandma had.
 Unfortunately, purchasing one would most certainly have put my luggage overweight with just this one purchase.
 This was a pretty one though (pictured centre).

 A young man making matcha tea.

 From there we visited the requisite tourist attraction, Tokyo Skytree Tower.
-At the top of the tower you could see the immensity of the city is spreading as far as the eye can see in all directions.
-As you can see in this photo, the city just fades into the horizon.
+At the top of the tower you could see the immensity of the city spreading as far as the eye can see in all directions.
+In this photo, you can see the city fading into the horizon.
 On a clear day you can see Mt.
 Fuji, or Fujiyama as grandma taught me to call it.
 This was definitely not one of those days.